Migratory Bird Management

 - About the Muscovy Duck: The Muscovy duck now occurs naturally in southern Texas, so it has been added to the list of birds protected by the Migratory Bird Treaty Act.
 This species has been introduced in other areas throughout the U.S. where it is an exotic species, and it is widely raised in captivity for food.
 To control the spread of Muscovy Ducks in areas outside their natural range, new Service regulations allow for control of feral Muscovy ducks, their nests, and eggs in areas outside their natural range (50 CFR 21.54).
 Other regulations finalized at the same time as the listing and Control Order that restrict possession of Muscovy Ducks and require a permit to sell captive-bred Muscovy Ducks for food will not be administered at this time because the Service plans to revise those regulations in the near future.
 Read the fact sheet and the final rule.

-Bird Species Protected by MBTA Expands to 1,007: On March 1, 2010, the Service announced revisions to the list of bird species protected under the Migratory Bird Treaty Act (MBTA) Species on this list are governed under migratory bird hunting and permitting regulations concerning most aspects of possession, transportation, sale, purchase, exportation, and importation of protected species.
-The list, last updated in 1985, incorporates the latest taxonomic and scientific data for migratory birds.
-The changes include 186 new additions and 11 subtractions, bringing the total number of species protected under the MBTA to 1007.
+- Bird Species Protected by MBTA Expands to 1,007: The most recent revisions to the list of bird species protected under the Migratory Bird Treaty Act (MBTA) are described in the latest ruling.
+Species on this list are governed under migratory bird hunting and permitting regulations concerning most aspects of possession, transportation, sale, purchase, exportation, and importation of protected species.
+The list, last updated in 2010, incorporates the latest taxonomic and scientific data for migratory birds.
+The latest changes include 186 new additions and 11 subtractions, bringing the total number of species protected under the MBTA to 1007.
 Read the Final Rule from the Federal Register / Questions and Answers.

 Focal species strategy